 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors, executive officers and persons who own more than 10% of the outstanding Common Stock of the Company, to file with the Securities and Exchange Commission reports of changes in ownership of the Common Stock of the Company held by such persons.
 Officers, directors and greater than 10% shareholders are also required to furnish the Company with copies of all forms they file under this regulation.
-To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company and representations that no other reports were required, during fiscal 1997 its officers and directors complied with all applicable Section 16(a) filing requirements.
+To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company and representations that no other reports were required, during fiscal 1998 all of its officers, directors and 10% shareholders complied with all applicable Section 16(a) filing requirements, except that Manual Schnitzer filed one report relating to one transaction late and the Lewis Children Trust filed its initial statement of beneficial ownership late.

-SHAREHOLDER PROPOSALS FOR 1998 ANNUAL MEETING
+SHAREHOLDER PROPOSALS FOR 2000 ANNUAL MEETING

-Any proposal by a shareholder of the Company to be considered for inclusion in proxy materials for the Company's 1999 Annual Meeting of Shareholders must be received in proper form by the Company at its principal office no later than August 7, 1998.
+Any proposal by a shareholder of the Company to be considered for inclusion in proxy materials for the Company's 2000 Annual Meeting of Shareholders must be received in proper form by the Company at its principal office no later than August 16, 1999.